Dropbox: Folder Settings and Permissions

 Link for editing

-By default, when you click "Create and copy link" in the sharing dialog box, it will create a link with edit access and set that access to "Only people invited."
+By default, when you click "Copy link" in the sharing dialog box, it creates a link with edit access and sets that access to "Only people invited."

 Note: If you share with someone without a Dropbox account, they'll only be able to preview the folder (as if they had view-only access).